LennartFr/blockchain-meetup-2018/README.md

 6:00-6:30pm: Light dinner and registration

-6-30-8:30pm: Talks: Lennart: The Blockchain Building Blocks, how do you write your first app, how do you deploy it, how do you move it to
+6-30-8:30pm: Talks: <p>
-                             the cloud.
+             Lennart: The Blockchain Building Blocks, how do you write your first app, how do you deploy it, how do you move it to the cloud.
 Overview of the latest programming resources.<p>
              Raheel: Writing Blockchain apps.
 An experience report.
 How to plan your app, how to deploy it.

 8:30-9;00pm : Wrap up & Networking

 # Requirements